The latest wound care development is the new Healogics iSupply program, announced this week.

 Can and should we provide more product selection and formulary streamlining advisory to our hospital partners to potentially offset the expense incurred by us managing their wound center (and if so, should we contract with specific product companies, or keep such an initiative to within the hospital’s decision making system)?

 Both before–and especially after–the article was published, there was tremendous interest from several well-known wound care product companies about the merits and drawbacks of participation in specialized group purchasing organization (GPO)s, clinical data/outcomes registries, and how to maneuver the changing wound care landscape to capitalize on opportunities, without placing too many chips on a single bet.

 The above questions I floated nearly one year ago are as relevant as ever.
-They are indeed playing out, not only this week with Healogics and the iSupply brands, but throughout the advanced wound care space.
+They are indeed playing out, not only this week with the Healogics iSupply brand, but throughout the advanced wound care space.
 As wound care business models evolve, the dynamics will cascade to other companies and alliances.